aalolexx/awt-pj-ws2425-3d-realtime-reconstruction/README.md

 Also the `depth_thresholder` module can be exchanged with the `foreground_extractor` module for a high quality Foreground segmentation that is more robust and reliable but slow's the pipeline dramatically.

+## Paper
+Our paper can be found in this repository [here](awt-pj-ws2425-report-3D-realtime-reconstruction.pdf)